Alphabeat

-Alphabeat were a Danish pop band from Silkeborg, fronted by singers Stine Bramsen and Anders Stig Gehrt Nielsen.
-Their single "Fascination" was a major hit in Denmark during the summer of 2007, as well as the United Kingdom in 2008.
-Follow-up single "10.000 Nights of Thunder" (or just "10,000 Nights" in the UK) saw success and their eponymous debut album reached number two in Denmark and number ten in the UK.
-It has sold over 100,000 copies and their three top twenty singles have sold altogether in the region of 400,000.
+Alphabeat are a Danish pop band from Silkeborg, fronted by singers Stine Bramsen and Anders Stig Gehrt Nielsen.
+Their single "Fascination" was a major hit in Denmark during the summer of 2006, as well as the United Kingdom in 2008.
+Their 2007 eponymous debut album reached number two in Denmark and was certified Platinum.
+Following its wide release in Europe in 2008, retitled This Is Alphabeat, it reached number ten in the UK and was certified Gold in the region.
+The album also contains their first number one hit in Denmark, "10.000 Nights of Thunder".

+In 2009, Alphabeat released the album The Spell; the song of the same name was a number one hit in Denmark.
+The Spell was reissued as The Beat Is... in the UK in 2010.
+They went on to release the albums Express Non-Stop (2012), and Don't Know What's Cool Anymore (2019).
+They have amassed 11 top twenty singles in their native Denmark.

 History

-2003–2007: Formation and early career
+2003–2009: Formation, early career and Alphabeat

-Alphabeat is made up of six members: Anders Stig Gehrt "Anders SG" Nielsen, Stine Bramsen, Anders "Anders B" Bønløkke, Rasmus Nagel, Anders Reinholdt and Troels Møller.
+Alphabeat is made up of six members: lead vocalists Anders Stig Gehrt "Anders SG" Nielsen and Stine Bramsen alongside Anders "Anders B" Bønløkke, Rasmus Nagel, Anders Reinholdt and Troels Møller.

 The group first formed in 2003 under the name Sodastar, in the Danish town of Silkeborg.
 As Sodastar, they won the 2004 edition of Danish music contest LiveContest DK, which enabled the creation of a self-titled EP and 16-date promotional tour.

-The band's early sound was described as "the point at which "too corny" becomes the embodiment of cool", with influences from the likes of "Chic, Wham!, The Pointer Sisters, The B-52’s and Let's Dance-era Bowie."

 In 2006, the group changed their name to Alphabeat, to avoid confusion with a German band.

-2007–2009: Alphabeat

 The band's eponymous debut album, Alphabeat, was released in Denmark on 5 March 2007, peaking at number two on the Danish Albums Chart and reaching platinum status in five months of release.
+It was preceded by the singles "Fascination" in June 2006 and "10.000 Nights of Thunder" in January 2007.
+The former peaked at number 4 in Denmark, while the latter was a number 1 hit.

 The band's success in their domestic market attracted the attention of several major labels from larger markets abroad and Alphabeat was eventually signed to EMI's Charisma Records label in the United Kingdom.
-Their debut UK single, "Fantastic 6", was released on 26 November 2007, followed by the international release of Alphabeat, retitled This Is Alphabeat, the following year.
+Their debut UK single, "Fantastic 6", was released on 26 November 2007, followed by the international release of Alphabeat the following year, retitled This Is Alphabeat and featuring a revised track listing.
 It peaked at number ten on the UK Albums Chart and was certified gold by the British Phonographic Industry on 10 October 2008.
-In 2009 Alphabeat won an EBBA Award.
-Every year the European Border Breakers Awards (EBBA) recognize the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.

-Alphabeat received several positive reviews in major British publications such as the NME, The Observer, Digital Spy and Popjustice.
-On 20 December 2008, it was announced via press release that the band had been dropped by their UK label Charisma Records.
-In a statement from the band on 19 January 2009, it was confirmed that they had chosen to leave the label after being given the opportunity.
+"Fascination" was released in the UK in May 2008, peaked at number 6, and was certified Gold.
+This was followed by the UK release of "10.000 Nights of Thunder" (retitled "10,000 Nights"), which peaked at number 16.
+Later single releases from the album included "Boyfriend" (DEN #11, UK #15), "Go-Go" (DEN #14), and "What is Happening".
+On 19 January 2009, Alphabeat announced that they had parted ways with their UK label Charisma Records.